wwtri/meta-aaeon-qcom/README.md

     $bitbake qcom-multimedia-image

-# Flashing the image to eMMC
+# Flashing the image to UFS